-This hearty meatball soup is thickened with brown rice and flavored with sweet tangy apricots, shallots, and fragrant herbs.
+This hearty meatball soup is thickened with brown rice and flavored with sweet apricots and fragrant herbs.
 The topping of creamy yogurt and freshly chopped herbs takes it from delicious to divine!

-I decided to try the exotic-sounding ‘Dried Apricot Soup with Wheat Berries.'
-I made a few changes.
-I added meatballs, lots of tiny meatballs.
-I love meatball soup – especially when there's a chill in the air.
-Also, I used brown rice instead of wheat berries, because brown rice is a staple in my pantry; it adds great texture to soup; and it’s gluten free.
+My inspiration for this soup comes from a recipe in Naomi Duguid's wonderful cookbook, Taste of Persia: 'Dried Apricot Soup with Wheat Berries.'
+I loved the rich flavorful broth but made a few changes to suit my personal taste.
+Most significantly, I added meatballs, lots of tiny meatballs.
+I love meatball soup, especially when there's a chill in the air.
+Also, I used brown rice instead of wheat berries, because brown rice is a staple in my pantry and it adds great texture to soup.
 You can absolutely use wheat berries or farro, if you prefer either of those grains to brown rice.

-Sauté shallots.
-Add rice, broth and dried apricots.
-Simmer for 30 minutes.
-While the broth simmers, mix, roll, and sauté the tiny meatballs, and dice the potatoes.
+- Shape and cook the meatballs: While the broth simmers, mix, roll, and sauté the tiny meatballs, and dice the potatoes.

-Once the soup has simmered for 30 minutes, add the meatballs, potatoes, and dried herbs.
-Cook for for 15-20 minutes longer, until the potatoes are tender and all the flavors are melded.
+- Finish the Soup: Once the soup has simmered for 30 minutes, add the meatballs, potatoes, and dried herbs, and simmer for 15-20 minutes longer, until the rice and potatoes are tender and all the flavors are melded.

 I want to give thanks to Naomi Duguid for her inspiring recipe.
 I highly recommend her book Taste of Persia.
 My copy has dozens of sticky notes popping out, marking all the recipes I can't wait to try: Potato and Pumpkin Soup, Pomegranate Ash with Meatballs, Emmer Mushroom Pilaf, Barbari Bread, Half Moon Hand Pies (just to name a few!)